wolfgangasdf/iqp-book/se-1d-schroedinger.md

 # Potentials and wavefunctions

+In this section, we discuss the quantum behaviour of particles that are localized by some forces, and calculate expectation values of operators.

 ## The potential energy

 `[slide]`
 <!-- [Ph2.2] -->
 We want to describe quantum behaviour of particles, which usually are not in free space but bound by a certain potential – we need to add this to the Schrödinger equation, this is usually done by adding a potential energy that is dependent on position.

 For example, an electron in a hydrogen atom is mainly bound to the positively charged proton core by the Coulomb force, which can be written by the potential energy